 No it won't.
 It will be much easier to buy a house.

-a) With VAT and NIC gone, potential FTB's (who will save more from the taxes on output and employment than anything they pay extra in higher rents) will have much higher disposable incomes to start with.
+a) With VAT and NIC gone, potential FTB's (who will save more from the reduction in taxes on output and employment than anything they pay extra in higher rents) will have much higher disposable incomes to start with.

 b) LVT would act exactly the same as higher interest rates in pushing down the purchase price of housing.
 Any tax on housing does not significantly change the overall cost of buying a house.
 In the UK, Council Tax is more or less a small Poll Tax and so it is difficult to calculate by how much it depresses the purchase price of housing.

 c) In the USA, "property taxes" vary widely from state to state and from county to county within each state.
 Published figures on property taxes, house prices and earnings in New York State show that $1 extra on the property tax pushes down the purchase price of a home by $17.

 d) With a twenty-five year mortgage, the total repayments are double the amount of the original loan.
 So over the mortgage term, the purchaser saves $34 in mortgage repayments (privately collected tax); saves $25 in income tax and pays $25 in property tax.
 So by the end of that period he is well ahead of the game.
 What the savings (or additional costs) are over the rest of his life depends on how many years he continues working after that, what his retirement income is and so on.

 e) If a tax on home ownership increases the cost, then a direct subsidy to home ownership would reduce the cost, wouldn't it?
 The UK had such a subsidy ("MIRAS", tax relief for mortgage interest) which was phased out during the 1990s.
 So if the subsidy had reduced the cost of buying a home rather than just pushing up prices, then the cost of buying a home (as represented by mortgage interest as a proportion of salaries) would have gone up once MIRAS was phased out.